r4ulcl/nTask/README.md

 bash generateCert.sh
 ```

+Set the certificate folder in the `certFolder` variable in the `manager.conf` config file.

 ### Manager

 The manager requires a configuration file named `manager.conf` to be present in the same directory as the executable.
 The configuration file should be in JSON format and contain the following fields: